NYU-LLM-CTF/llm_ctf_automation/README.md

 # LLM CTF Automation Guide

-We have two GitHub repositories: LLM_CTF_Database and llm_ctf_automation.
+Two repositories are used to reproduce the whole experiment: LLM_CTF_Database and llm_ctf_automation.
 [LLM_CTF_Database](https://github.com/sj2790/LLM_CTF_Database) repository contains all CTF challenges we used for our experiments.
 The [llm_ctf_automation](https://github.com/NickNameInvalid/llm_ctf_automation) repository is the framework needed for conducting the experiments.